evanandrewson-401-advanced-javascript/merge-sort/README.md

 # InsertionSort
-Coding challenge #26
+Coding challenge #27

 ## Challenge
-The challenge is to create a function that will sort an array with the insertion sort method.
+The challenge is to create a function that will sort an array with the merge sort method.

 ## Approach & Efficiency
-The solution uses nested loops so it's quadratic.
-It works by first iterating through the array and setting a temp variable equal to the array at each index (i) and setting a new index (j) equal to the current index minus 1.
-There's a another loop inside that loop while j is greater than or equal to 0 and while the value at i is less than the value at j.
-For each iteration of this while loop, it shifts the values in the array over to the right 1 and decrements j.
-After exiting the while loop, we finally set the value at j + 1 equal to the temp variable before the next iteration of the for loop.
+The solution uses multiple loops but none of them are nested so it's linear.
+It works by first splitting the array in half and recursively  sorting each half.
+It then uses a while loop to compare the entries of each half and reconstructs the original array based on which half has lesser values.
+If any values haven't been added after the while loop, the remaining values are added to the original array.